code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-05-10-spring-kafka-integration-example.md

 }
 ```

-# Spring Integration Example Overview
+# Example Setup Overview

 Spring Integration uses the concept of a **Message Channel** to pass along information from one component to another.
 It represents the "pipe" of a [pipes-and-filters architecture](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html).
 A Message Channel may follow either [Point-to-Point](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PointToPointChannel.html) or [Publish/Subscribe](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PublishSubscribeChannel.html) semantics.

 A **Message Endpoint** represents the "filter" of a [pipes-and-filters architecture](http://www.enterpriseintegrationpatterns.com/patterns/messaging/PipesAndFilters.html).
 Spring Integration has a number of endpoint types that are supported.
 In this example we will look a the endpoint types that allow us to connect to Kafka.

 The first one is a [Service Activator](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessagingAdapter.html) which simply connects any existing Spring-managed bean to a channel.
-Spring Integration Kafka provides `KafkaProducerMessageHandler` which handles a given message by using a `KafkaTemplate` to send data to Kafka topics.
+Spring Integration Kafka provides a `KafkaProducerMessageHandler` which handles a given message by using a `KafkaTemplate` to send data to Kafka topics.
 By connecting a channel as input to this Message Handler we can send messages to the Kafka bus.

-The second on is a [Channel Adapter](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html) endpoint that connects a Message Channel to some other system or transport.
+The second one is a [Channel Adapter](http://www.enterpriseintegrationpatterns.com/patterns/messaging/ChannelAdapter.html) endpoint that connects a Message Channel to some other system or transport.
 Channel Adapters may be either inbound (towards a channel) or outbound (from a channel).
 Spring Integration Kafka ships with an inbound `KafkaMessageDrivenChannelAdapter` which uses a spring-kafka `KafkaMessageListenerContainer` or `ConcurrentListenerContainer` to receive messages from Kafka topics.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-kafka/integration-example-setup.jpg" alt="integration example setup">